rpoleski/MulensModel/developers_board.md

   * Chang-Refsdal binary calculations
   * elliptical source magnification [Heyrovsky & Loeb 1997](https://ui.adsabs.harvard.edu/abs/1997ApJ...490...38H/abstract)
   * magnification calculated for a set of points, not just a trajectory - this way we could, e.g., plot magnification maps
-  * fit\_blending for only some of the datasets
-  * _blending flux fixed at user-specified value - requires use case_
 * Parameterization
   * Cassan 2008 binary lens parameters:
     * option to change scaling (from [0,1] to C08 params) to work well near topology change